Hungarian Pride parade ban: Protests and demonstrations

 On 1 June, five human rights organizations (Note: They were originally Amnesty International Hungary, Háttér Society, Hungarian Helsinki Committee, Szivárvány Misszió Alapítvány (lit.
 'Rainbow Mission Foundation', the organizer of Budapest Pride), and TASZ, but Szivárvány Misszió Alapítvány left on 2 June.) wanted to hold a demonstration on the Andrássy út, but the police prohibited it, even though a smaller demonstration on 17 May at the same location was allowed.
 This prohibition was appealed to the Curia, which voided the prohibition.
 The police thus allowed the demonstration to be held, but at that point, it was too late, so they requested the date of the demonstration to be amended to 28 June (coinciding with Budapest Pride), but the police prohibited this request.
 After the Curia voided the prohibition, the police prohibited it once again.
 The official justifications that the police used to forbid this demonstration included pictures taken from previous Pride parades.
 The Curia upheld the prohibition on appeal.

-Hadházy announced another protest to take place on 3 June at 17:00 at the Ferenciek tere.
-After the speeches, the hundreds of protestors went to the city hall.

-Another protest was held by Hadházy on 17 June at 17:00 at the Ferenciek tere.
-After the speeches, around a thousand protestors went to the public prosecutor's office.

-Hadházy announced another protest to take place on 24 June at 17:30 at the Ferenciek tere.
-After the speeches, the hundreds of protestors went to the Corvin köz, to the commemorative plaque of Sándor Kopácsi.
+Hadházy announced protests on 3, 17, 24 June; 1, 8, 19 July; 2 and 16 September at the Ferenciek tere.
+Hundreds to thousands of people attended these demonstrations, who then went to different symbolic places, such as the city hall, the public prosecutor's office, the commemorative plaque of Sándor Kopácsi, and several ministries.
+(Note: Multiple citations:)

-Another protest was held by Hadházy on 1 July at 17:30 at the Ferenciek tere.
-After the speeches – including by former Minister of Culture András Bozóki –, the protestors went to the Ministry of Interior.

-Hadházy announced another protest to take place on 8 July at 17:30 at the Ferenciek tere.
-After the speeches, the protestors went to the Buda Castle.

-Another protest was held by Hadházy on 19 July at the Ferenciek tere.
-After his speech, the protestors went to the Március 15. tér.

-Hadházy announced another protest to take place on 2 September at 17:30 at the Ferenciek tere.
-After the speeches, the protestors went to the Pollack Mihály tér to demonstrate against the building of Pázmány Campus.

-Another protest was held by Hadházy on 16 September at 18:00 at the Ferenciek tere.
-After the speeches, the 200 protestors went to the building of the Ministry of Agriculture.